aryapess/Recommendation-system-for-movies/Data/README.md

 # Dataset

+- Unzip 'Data.zip' file
-- Can also be downloaded from [MovieLens](https://grouplens.org/datasets/movielens/latest/)
+- Or, Can also be downloaded from [MovieLens](https://grouplens.org/datasets/movielens/latest/)